OneMain Holdings Inc. (OMF)'s latest performance is not what we had anticipated

 OneMain Holdings Inc. (NYSE: OMF) Trading Performance Indicators

-Take a look at OneMain Holdings Inc.’s (OMF) current performance indicators.
-Last quarter, stock had a price to sales ratio for the trailing twelve months stands at 0.86.
-Likewise, its price to free cash flow for the trailing twelve months is 3.11.
+OneMain Holdings Inc. (OMF) is currently performing well based on its current performance indicators.
+A price to sales ratio for the trailing twelve months stands at 0.86.
+Likewise, its price to free cash flow for the trailing twelve months is 3.09.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 8.23, a number that is poised to hit 1.73 in the next quarter and is forecasted to reach 7.78 in one year’s time.